GServlet/gservlet-site/content/learn/_index.md

 * Call your servlet from a web browser

-You can find below some examples that you can try out and for a hot reloading of your source code, set the **GSERVLET_RELOAD** environment variable to true in your IDE.
+Below are some examples that you can try out and for a hot reloading of your source code, set the **GSERVLET_RELOAD** environment variable to true in your IDE.

 #### ProjectServlet.groovy